How to speak in public without fear

 - Admit it—firstly to yourself and then if you want, to your audience

 It’s very important that you realise as soon as you possibly can that your audience is not your enemy.

 Every audience wants the presenter to do well—if the speaker is doing well, the audience does well.
 If a speaker is doing badly, the audience does badly.

-1. Before you even get to the auditorium
+1. Before you even get to the auditorium or stage

 Remember to have notes or at least a cue/anchor to help you get back on track

 - Start over